-15. Duration for which the personal data is stored
+15. Duration for which the personal data will be stored

 The criterion for the duration of the storage of personal data is the respective statutory retention period.
-After the deadline, the corresponding data will be routinely deleted, provided they are no longer required to fulfill the contract or to initiate a contract.
+After the deadline has expired, the corresponding data will be routinely deleted if they are no longer required to fulfill the contract or to initiate a contract.

 16. Statutory or contractual requirements for providing the personal data; Necessity for the conclusion of the contract; obligation of the data subject to provide the personal data; possible consequences of non-provision

 We clarify that the provision of personal data is partly required by law (e.g. tax regulations) or can also result from contractual regulations (e.g. information on the contractual partner).

 Sometimes, in order to conclude a contract, it may be necessary for an affected person to provide us with personal data, which we must subsequently process.
 For example, the data subject is obliged to provide us with personal data if our company concludes a contract with them.
 Failure to provide the personal data would mean that the contract with the data subject could not be concluded.

 Before personal data is provided by the data subject, the data subject must contact one of our employees.
 Our employee clarifies to the data subject on a case-by-case basis whether the provision of the personal data is required by law or contract or is necessary for the conclusion of the contract, whether there is an obligation to provide the personal data and what the consequences would be if the personal data were not provided.